Inherited Liver Diseases

 The two most common inherited liver diseases are hemochromatosis and alpha-1 antitrypsin deficiency.

 Hemochromatosis is a disease in which deposits of iron collect in the liver and other organs.
-The primary form of this disease is one of the most common inherited diseases in the U.S. -- 10% of the population has the disease, many unknowingly.
+The primary form of this disease is one of the most common inherited diseases in the U.S. -- up to one in every 200 people has the disease, many unknowingly.
 When one family member has this disorder, siblings, parents, and children are also at risk.

 A secondary form of hemochromatosis is not genetic and is caused by other diseases, such as thalassemia, a genetic blood disorder that causes anemia.

-The iron overload associated with hemochromatosis affects men five times more often than it does women.
-Because women lose blood through menstruation, women are unlikely to show signs of iron overload until 10 or more years after menopause.
+The iron overload associated with hemochromatosis affects men more often than it does women.
+Because women lose blood through menstruation, women are unlikely to show signs of iron overload until after menopause.
 Hemochromatosis is more common in people of Western European descent.

 What Are the Symptoms of Hemochromatosis?